 When a department or agency identifies land as surplus, it is offered for sale to all other Victorian Government departments and agencies, as well as to local government and the Commonwealth Government, before being listed for public sale.

-What is the Fast Track Government Land Service?
+What is the Government Land Planning Service?

 Often land that is owned by government agencies is zoned Public Use Zone (PUZ) or the proposed future use of the site is inconsistent with its current zoning.
 Land which is zoned PUZ cannot be sold publicly and must be appropriately rezoned prior to sale.